 Inspecting the results of \package{face\_recognition} yields a few more critical observations.
-The package can identify exactly one face from all \dataset{AcademicGAN} images and all \dataset{TwitterGAN} images except for one with clear defects.
+The package can identify exactly one face from each \dataset{AcademicGAN} image and each \dataset{TwitterGAN} image, except for one with clear defects.
 On the other hand, the package can only identify faces from around 35.7\% profiles in \dataset{RandomTwitter}.
 The remaining profiles either do not contain faces or are misclassified by the package.
 Among the profiles with detected faces, about 92.3\% have one face detected, while the others have multiple faces detected.
 Although \package{face\_recognition} is not perfect in face detection, it works very well on the GAN-generated faces, ensuring a high recall for our objective.